 Chamber ensembles include the percussion ensemble, brass ensemble, brass chamber ensembles, woodwind chamber ensembles (including flute quartets, clarinet ensembles, saxophone quartets and mixed woodwinds), vocal chamber ensembles, piano chamber ensembles and jazz combos.

 Music degree programs vary because of the numerous options available.
 All music degrees, however, feature a general core of music classes that includes applied lessons, ensembles, supportive music courses, academic music studies and electives.
-Curriculum guides are available online and from the Department of Music.
+Curriculum guides are available online and from the School of Music.

 Following are the core requirements for all music majors.
 Each degree allows for flexibility in the student's program.
 However, students must meet with an academic advisor to learn about additional degree requirements.